The Menz PB Spezial Pistol

 On 12 April 1928 a new law was promulgated in Germany that required individuals to obtain a permit to buy a gun, and also a license to carry a gun.
 The same law also established a legal framework for firearms manufacture.
 Due to these new restrictions on purchase and ownership of guns, gunmakers began to target sales somewhat more toward police and military than they had previously.
 This was certainly Walther’s goal when they named their new double-action gun the Polizei Pistole (PP) in 1929.
 (I should note, however, that prototypes for the PP began to appear as early as 1925.)
 A shorter version of the PP, the PPK, appeared in 1931.
 The success of both these guns were noted by Walther’s competitors.

-The headline reads “Die neue Polizei- und Beh÷rdenpistole” (the new police and authorities pistol).
+The headline in the above advertisement reads “Die neue Polizei- und Beh÷rdenpistole” (the new police and authorities pistol).
 The description states that the gun is particularly suitable for police, [law enforcement] authorities, and the armed forces; the thumb-operated hammer and safety are special advantages; and there is a loaded cartridge indicator on top of the slide.

 The P&B was a fixed-barrel gun made in two distinct versions: the Model III has an external hammer, whereas the Model IIIA is striker-fired.

-The Model III pistols I have observed have three-digit serial numbers (108, 115, 125, 209, 234, 348, and 440) stamped on the bow of the trigger guard.
+The Model III pistols I have observed have two- or three-digit serial numbers (99, 108, 115, 125, 209, 234, 273, 316, 348, and 440) stamped on the bow of the trigger guard.
 The safety lever is secured by a screw, and appears to lock the hammer.
 There are 12 plunge-milled flat-bottomed slide serrations at the rear of the slide.
 The grip plates are made of some form of early plastic or Bakelite, usually brown but sometimes black, checkered, and with the Menz “AM” monogram, surrounded by oak leaves, in a circle at the top.
 The thumb-operated magazine release is just behind the trigger.
-Take-down is accomplished by pressing in on the magazine release, drawing the slide back until it can be lifted up off the rail, then drawing the slide forward off the frame.
+Take-down is accomplished by pressing in on the magazine release, which releases the magazine, pulling the slide back until it can be lifted up off the rail, then drawing the slide forward off the frame.
 The very last serial number documented has a takedown like the IIIA below.

-The Model IIIA pistols I have observed have five-digit serial numbers (10101, 10139, 10175, 10193, 10306, 10311, 10351, and 10393) stamped on the frame above the trigger.
+The Model IIIA pistols I have observed have five-digit serial numbers (10101, 10139, 10175, 10193, 10288, 10306, 10311, 10351, and 10393) stamped on the frame above the trigger.
 The safety levers are not secured by a screw, and appear to lock the sear.
 The Model IIIA guns in the 10100 range have trigger guards identical to that on the Model III, and the same 12 plunge-milled slide serrations; whereas all of the guns in the 10300 range have extended length trigger guards, and three of them (10306, 10351, and 10393) have 22 triangular-cut slide serrations.
 The IIIA has a lever on the right side of the trigger guard bow that is pulled down to allow the slide to be removed.
+A magazine safety was added to the IIIA.
 James Stewart indicates that the IIIA was 20% cheaper than the III.

 The slide inscription is in all-capital sans-serif italic characters as follows: